Q What are winter moths?

 Caterpillars of the mottled umber moth are not so damaging, as they seldom feed on fruitlets or flowers.
 They don’t spin shelters of leaves so are easy to recognise.

-Q How serious is the damage they cause?
+Q How serious is the damage winter moths cause?

 A The overall effect of these moths on a healthy tree is usually small, and they have many natural predators.
 Neither overall growth nor cropping should suffer greatly, so you only need to take action when it looks as if the damage is going to be severe.

-Q How can I tell that the damage is going to be severe?
+Q How can I tell that winter-moth damage is going to be severe?

 A As soon as the buds show signs of growth, look for the tiny winter moth caterpillars on the fruit spurs and leaf buds.
 If you see ones with a looping gait, be ready to take action.
 In cold weather they may shelter inside buds, so break a few open to check for caterpillars.